open-olive/loop-sentry/README.md

 # Sentry LDK

-This repository is a library that wraps the [@sentry/browser](https://github.com/getsentry/sentry-javascript/tree/master/packages/browser) for the Loops.
+This library is a wrapper of the [@sentry/browser](https://github.com/getsentry/sentry-javascript/tree/master/packages/browser) library for the use in Loops by creating a custom transport leveraging the Network Aptitude.

 ## Usage